 Pick a color.
 Pick a date.
 Pick a card, any card.

-I was diagnosed with Dermatillomania in 2013, thanks to the DSM-5s (albeit confusing) re-naming/recognition the Body-Focused Repetitive Behavior, Excoriation (Skin Picking) Disorder aka Dermatillomania.
-I felt like a human again.
-I finally received validation and an explanation!
-I had a word, a term, a name for it now after all these years!
-I even asked the doctor to say it again.
-Dermatillomania.
-It was a funny to say, but easy to break down what it could mean: Derma (skin) and Mania (madness).
-Suitable enough.
-Who was I kidding, I was ecstatic!
+Finally, in 2013, thanks to the DSM-5s inclusion of my OCD related Body-Focused Repetitive Behavior, I was diagnosed with Dermatillomania aka Skin Picking Disorder.
+I was ecstatic!
+I had a word, a term, a name for it after all these years!
 I wanted a button and a t-shirt and a certificate all printed with this finally tangible illness on it.
-I was eager and ready to research everything about it, start some medication, go through the treatment and finally be cured of this behavior.
-But no. Devastatingly, I learned how misunderstood, underreported and under-diagnosed this skin picking disorder was it lacked medical studies, research and funding for treatment, and cure.
-Many professionals had no idea of the disorder, but were usually familiar with its sister -and similarly named- disorder Trichotillomania, which itself only had a slim background in medical research.
-Worse was absorbing the stigma that the name Dermatillomania carried, rendering it a “bad habit” in the medical world, not something that seriously needed attention and funding.
-It wasn’t viewed as life pervasive, debilitating, or threatening.
-I was deflated and defeated, all over again.
-I felt like the medical world gave up on me, and worse, I gave up on myself.
+I was eager to research everything about it, start some medication, go through the treatment and finally be cured of this controlling behavior.
+But no. Devastatingly, I learned how misunderstood, underreported and under-diagnosed this mental illness was, as it lacked medical studies, research and funding for treatment, and had no cure.
+Worse was absorbing the stigma that the name Dermatillomania carried even in the already stigmatized mental health community, rendering it a “bad habit” and not something that was life pervasive nor seriously in need of attention or awareness.
+I was defeated and wounded all over again.

-In 2014 I was hospitalized from picking an area into an abscess for the 6th time except on this visit I contracted the life-taking bacteria MRCA.
-I spent the next two weeks recovering in the hospital after having eight inches of my inner thigh removed before leaving in a wheel chair.
-Over the next three months I transitioned from having an imbedded vacuum I wore in my thigh 24/7 like a purse, to a walker, to physical therapy.
-Ultimately, I moved to a new city where no one new me or my rolodex of reasons for my Dermatillomania.
-It was there, in response to a random stranger’s innocent questioning of what had happened to my leg, that I experienced a new compulsion: to share the truth.
+In 2014, I was hospitalized from picking an area into an abscess for the 6th time except on this visit I contracted the life-taking bacteria MRSA and almost lost my right leg.
+After having 8 inches of my inner thigh removed, a vacuum placed inside that I wore like a purse 24/7, and put on a walker and into months of physical therapy, I could no longer silently suffer.
+And in an innocent stranger’s questioning of what had happened to my leg one day, I experienced a new compulsion- to share the truth.
 And I haven’t shut up since.